Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle: Introduction

-Observe that each edge that contributes to an $(s,t)$-mincut is definitely a vital edge.
-However, a vital edge may not necessarily contribute to any $(s,t)$-mincut (e.g., edge $(v_1,v_4)$ in Figure \ref{fig : each mincut has a nonvital edge}).
-An edge that is not vital is \textit{nonvital}.
-At first glance, it may appear that we may remove all nonvital edges from the graph without affecting the $(s,t)$-mincut.
-But it is not true, as stated in the following note. \begin{note} Although the removal of any single nonvital edge does not decrease the capacity of $(s,t)$-mincut, the removal of a set of nonvital edges might lead to the reduction in the capacity of $(s,t)$-mincut (e.g., edges $(v_2,v_6)$ and $(v_3,v_5)$ in Figure \ref{fig : each mincut has a nonvital edge}).
-Moreover, nonvital edges may contribute to all mincuts for a vital edge as well (e.g., all mincuts $\{A,B,C,D\}$ for edge $(v_1,v_4)$ in Figure \ref{fig : each mincut has a nonvital edge}). \end{note} The design of efficient algorithms for various problems \cite{wollmer1963some, lubore1971determining, BALL198973, phillips1993network} related to vital edges started only a few years after the seminal work of Ford and Fulkerson \cite{ford_fulkerson_1956}.
-For computing all vital edges, there is a trivial algorithm that requires ${\mathcal O}(m)$ maximum $(s,t)$-flow computations.
-For computing all vital edges that contribute to an $(s,t)$-mincut, only one max-flow computation is sufficient as shown by Picard and Queyranne \cite{DBLP:journals/mp/PicardQ80}.
-However, as discussed above (before Note \ref{note : removal of gamma edges}), the set of edges that are contributing to $(s,t)$-mincut can be quite \textit{small} compared to the set of all vital edges.
-An edge is said to be the \textit{most vital edge} if its removal leads to the maximum reduction in the capacity of $(s,t)$-mincut.
+The design of efficient algorithms for various problems \cite{ratliff1975finding, wollmer1963some, lubore1971determining, phillips1993network} related to vital edges started just a few years after the seminal work of Ford and Fulkerson \cite{ford_fulkerson_1956}.
+The \textit{vitality of an edge} $e$ is the reduction in the capacity of $(s,t)$-mincut after the removal of edge $e$.
+Observe that one maximum $(s,t)$-flow computation is sufficient for computing the vitality of any edge.
+So, for computing all vital edges and their vitality, there is a trivial algorithm that requires ${\mathcal O}(m)$ maximum $(s,t)$-flow computations.
+An edge having the maximum vitality is said to be the \textit{most vital edge}.
 Aneja, Chandrasekaran, and Nair \cite{DBLP:journals/networks/AnejaCN01} designed an algorithm that performs ${\mathcal O}(n)$ maximum $(s,t)$-flow computations to compute the most vital edge in an undirected graph.
-Ausiello et al. \cite{DBLP:journals/networks/AusielloFLR19} showed, using the algorithm of Cheng and Hu \cite{DBLP:journals/anor/ChengH91}, that ${\mathcal O}(n)$ maximum $(s,t)$-flow computations are sufficient even for computing all vital edges in an undirected graph.
-Unfortunately, even after 60 years, the following question has remained unanswered, which is also stated as an open problem in \cite{DBLP:journals/networks/AusielloFLR19}. \begin{question} For any directed weighted graph on $n$ vertices, does there exist an algorithm that can compute the set of all vital edges using ${\mathcal O}(n)$ maximum $(s,t)$-flow computations? \end{question} We can generalize the notion of $(s,t)$-mincut to {\em `mincut for an edge'} as follows. \begin{definition}[mincut and relevant cut for an edge] Let $e$ be a contributing edge of an $(s,t)$-cut $C$. $C$ is said to be a mincut for edge $e$ if $c(C)\le c(C')$ for each $(s,t)$-cut $C'$ in which edge $e$ appears as a contributing edge. $C$ is said to be a relevant cut for edge $e$ if $c(C)-w(e)<f^*$. \end{definition}
+Ausiello, Franciosa, Lari, and Ribichini \cite{DBLP:journals/networks/AusielloFLR19} showed that ${\mathcal O}(n)$ maximum $(s,t)$-flow computations are sufficient even for computing all vital edges and their vitality in an undirected graph.
+Unfortunately, even after 60 years, the following question has remained unanswered, which is also posed as an open problem in \cite{DBLP:journals/networks/AusielloFLR19}. \begin{question} For directed weighted graph $G$, does there exist an algorithm that can compute all vital edges along with their vitality using ${\mathcal O}(n)$ maximum $(s,t)$-flow computations? \end{question} We can generalize the notion of $(s,t)$-mincut to {\em `mincut for an edge'} as follows. \begin{definition} [mincut for an edge] Let $e$ be a contributing edge of an $(s,t)$-cut $C$. $C$ is a mincut for edge $e$ if $c(C)\le c(C')$ for each $(s,t)$-cut $C'$ in which edge $e$ appears as a contributing edge. \end{definition} Not only the study of mincuts for vital edges is important from a graph theoretic perspective but it also plays a crucial role in designing sensitivity oracle for $(s,t)$-mincuts -- a compact data structure that efficiently reports an $(s,t)$-mincut after the failure/insertion of any edge.